 - Submit your completed CSE Application Form to TNS contacts for evaluation.

-- If your application is reviewed favourably, the TNS will recommend your application to the CTC for approval.
-TNS and the CTC will conduct a final review of the application and render a decision.
+- a.
+If your application is reviewed favourably, the TNS will recommend your application to DC for approval.
+TNS will conduct a final review of the application and render a decision.
 Please allow up to six weeks for a decision to be made.

-- If TNS determines that your application does not meet the CSE program criteria, it will not be forwarded to the CTC.
+- b.
+If TNS determines that your application does not meet the CSE program criteria, it will not be forwarded to DC.
 TNS will provide constructive feedback.

-- The CTC will notify successful applicants that they have been conditionally approved, and will enter into a Conditional Acceptance phase in order to ready the tourism operator, TNS and the CTC to announce the new CSE member, and to ensure the operator is ready to answer inquiries and execute the sale.
+5. DC will notify successful applicants that they have been conditionally approved, and will enter into a Conditional Acceptance phase in order to ready the tourism operator, TNS and DC to announce the new CSE member, and to ensure the operator is ready to answer inquiries and execute the sale.

-- Once the requirements for conditional acceptance have been met, the applicant’s acceptance into the CSE collection will be confirmed by the CTC, and will remain confidential until the CTC issues a formal announcement to industry.
+6. Once the requirements for conditional acceptance have been met, the applicant’s acceptance into the CSE collection will be confirmed by DC, and will remain confidential until DC issues a formal announcement to industry.
 Refer to the CSE Application Guide for the list of requirements to be met during the Conditional Acceptance Period.

-- The CTC will announce the new CSE member in consultation with TNS.
-Prior to the announcement, the CTC will create a webpage for the CSE to be posted on the CTC’s Canada Keep Exploring Website, prepare the announcement and coordinate communications with the PMO and tourism operator, and arrange translation of materials.
-TNS will feature the CSE on the “experiences” section of www.novascotia.com, and promote as advantageous to do so.
+7. DC will announce the new CSE member in consultation with TNS.
+Prior to the announcement, the DC will create a webpage for the CSE to be posted on DC’s Canada Keep Exploring Website, prepare the announcement and coordinate communications with the PMO and tourism operator, and arrange translation of materials.
+TNS will feature the CSE on the “experiences” section of NovaScotia.com, and promote as advantageous to do so.